Career Timeline of Byron Donalds: Major Achievements and Milestones

 2002: Graduated from FSU

-In 2002, Byron Donalds graduated from Florida State University (FSU) with a Bachelor of Science degree in finance and marketing.
+In 2002, Byron Donalds graduated from Florida State University with a Bachelor of Science degree in finance and marketing.

-2003: Began career at TIB Bank
+2003: Began Career at TIB Bank

 In 2003, Byron Donalds began his professional career as a credit analyst at TIB Bank.

-2004: Promoted to senior credit analyst
+2004: Promoted to Senior Credit Analyst

 In 2004, Byron Donalds was promoted to senior credit analyst at TIB Bank.

-2007: Portfolio Manager at CMG Surety LLC
+2007: Position at CMG Surety LLC

 In 2007, Byron Donalds left TIB Bank and took a position as a portfolio manager at CMG Surety LLC.